alexphamcpa/advanced_analytics/machine_learning/Problematic Internet Use/README.md

 DESCRIPTION
 This package contains a Jupyter notebook that utilizes standard scikit-learn libraries along with BayesianOptimization, XGBoost, and LightGBM for advanced machine learning tasks.
 It provides a comprehensive environment for data analysis, model training, and optimization.

+BACKGROUND INFORMATION
+Please read the poster team103poster.pdf in the folder as well as watching the poster presentation on YouTube at https://www.youtube.com/watch?v=HVGh3Nvv49c

 INSTALLATION
 1. Ensure you have Python 3.7+ installed on your system.
 2. Install Jupyter Notebook: